 Thereafter we copy it and paste it into MS Excel, click on the Text Import Wizard icon, click next, unmark Space under Delimiters, mark Other and insert ¤ in the box and click on Finish.

 In B125 we find Zhongji and if we mark the B-column down to B628 we have successful separated the car brands.
 We also got some extra code and some empty spaces, but that is really fast to overcome if we use the keyword tool to sort the keywords.
-The important is that the keywords are separated and we are’t left with extra signs (like: “Zhongji(/D”).
+The important is that the keywords are separated and we aren’t left with extra signs (like: “Zhongji(/D”).

 You always have to test if the list import well into MS excel.
 The List of automobile model nameplates with a discontinuous time-line might look like it will give you problem, but the only thing you need to do is to click Match Destination Formatting and you can copy the keywords from the first column in MS excel.

 Finding and cleaning lists of keywords are an art.
 I have touched some of the methods that will help you master it.
-Now it is up to you to show what you are made of.